 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-The total daily dose of Cefuroxime for Injection, USP should be reduced in patients with transient or persistent renal insufficiency (see DOSAGE AND ADMINISTRATION), because high and prolonged serum antibiotic concentrations can occur in such individuals from usual doses.
+The total daily dose of Cefuroxime for Injection should be reduced in patients with transient or persistent renal insufficiency (see DOSAGE AND ADMINISTRATION), because high and prolonged serum antibiotic concentrations can occur in such individuals from usual doses.

-As with other antibiotics, prolonged use of Cefuroxime for Injection, USP may result in overgrowth of nonsusceptible organisms.
+As with other antibiotics, prolonged use of Cefuroxime for Injection may result in overgrowth of nonsusceptible organisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.

 Broad-spectrum antibiotics should be prescribed with caution in individuals with a history of gastrointestinal disease, particularly colitis.

 Nephrotoxicity has been reported following concomitant administration of aminoglycoside antibiotics and cephalosporins.

 As with other therapeutic regimens used in the treatment of meningitis, mild-to-moderate hearing loss has been reported in a few pediatric patients treated with cefuroxime.
 Persistence of positive CSF (cerebrospinal fluid) cultures at 18 to 36 hours has also been noted with Cefuroxime Injection, as well as with other antibiotic therapies; however, the clinical relevance of this is unknown.